microsoft/AdaptiveCards/README.md

 # Introducing Adaptive Cards

-Adaptive Cards is an open source universal card format which allows developers to deliver great looking static and interactive cards to any device or client.
+Adaptive Cards is an open JSON schema which gives developers the ability to deliver great looking static and interactive cards to any device or client.

-![outlook](docs/images/outlook.png)
-![windows](docs/images/windows.png)
-![weather](docs/images/weather.png)
-![flightupdate](docs/images/flightupdate.png)

 ## Developer Features
-* Simple but rich JSON layout gives developers ability to easily create rich great looking cards across any device or client!
+* Simple but expresive JSON layout gives developers ability to easily create rich great looking cards across any device or client!
-* Support for Rich Input controls (text, date, time, etc.) allows you to send forms
+* Support for Rich Input controls (text, date, time, etc.) allows developer to send forms
 * Speech enabled from day one!
 * Nuget and NPM libraries to make it easy to build cards in code

 ## Client application Features
-* Client controled cards style, so cards from multiple sources look great together and like they were designed for the application.
+* Client controls the rendered style, so cards from multiple sources look great together and like they were designed for the application.
 * Client doesn't have to keep updating itself to support new cards

-* Open source libraries to target multiple platforms and frameworks
+Open source libraries as nuget and npm modules to target multiple platforms and frameworks:
-* Browser: HtmlDom, React, etc.
+* Browser renderers: HtmlDom, React, etc.
-* Client: iOS, Android, WPF, UWP, XamarinForms
+* Client renderers: iOS, Android, WPF, UWP, XamarinForms
-* Server: Image, Html Markup
+* Server renderers: Image, Html Markup

+![outlook](docs/images/outlook.png)
+![windows](docs/images/windows.png)
+![weather](docs/images/weather.png)
+![flightupdate](docs/images/flightupdate.png)

 ## Install and build